Be a part of a powerful and positive force for good in our region.

 Interested in learning about critical issues facing Greater Hartford’s Black community, awarding grants to help tackle those issues, and meeting new people?
 The Black Giving Circle Fund provides all of those opportunities.

 To create sustainable change in the Black community by leveraging philanthropic efforts of donors and celebrating Black philanthropy.

 In September 2014, the community came together to celebrate Black philanthropy in Greater Hartford.
 Many passion-filled community discussions followed, reflecting a desire to affect change through collaborative giving.
 From these discussions a permanent endowed fund, the Black Giving Circle Fund, was established on June 1, 2015.

 How it works:

-- Black Giving Circle fund members attend three meetings each year.
+- The Black Giving Circle Fund hosts up to three meetings and networking events each year.

 - Members review grant applications from area nonprofits.

 At the final meeting, members vote on which programs to fund.

 - Members make a contribution to the fund on a yearly basis.

 Membership runs from January 1 through December 31 of each year.
 You can join at any time.
 An annual minimum contribution of $365 is required to vote at the grantmaking meeting.
 Contributions are tax deductible.